brianquach/health-tracker/README.md

 * `gulp test`: runs [Jasmine](https://jasmine.github.io/index.html) test suite.

 # Documentation and Test Suite
 Code is documented using [JSDocs](http://usejsdoc.org/) and tested using [Jasmine](https://jasmine.github.io/index.html).
-See `docs\gen` to learn more about the code base and structure.
+See `docs\gen\index.html` to learn more about the code base and structure.
 To execute unit tests, run `gulp test` and navigate to `localhost:8888`.

 ## Creator
 **Brian Quach**